erik-ksth/CS151-RecipeGenius/README.md

 Previous works & References :

 Assumptions / operating environments / intended usage :
-There are two applications for the Recipe Genius.
-One is depending on what ingredients the user has at home, Recipe Genius will generate the exact or closed recipe that the user can create.
-Another application is when the user inputs the name of the dish, Recipe Genius will generate detailed instructions.
+- Users input any ingredients that they have at home
+- Recipe Genius  generate a list of recipe that can be created with the available ingredients
+- Users then choose the recipe they prefer
+- Recipe Genius shows the detailed cooking instructions

 Plan and approach to the solution :